How to Design a Hotel Restaurant 34 Floors Up

 The Bourbon Skybar and Lounge, an exclusive 40-seat bar and lounge, sits on the 34th floor of the JW Marriott in Nashville.
 The venue is part of a Bourbon Steak restaurant; a renowned restaurant owned by Michelin-star chef Michael Mina.
 The food is reason enough to dine at the Bourbon Skybar and Lounge with options like Maine Lobster Tacos and Double Bourbon Burgers.
 However, the unique hotel restaurant design adds to the rooftop sky bar's appeal.

-The opening of a segmented HSW60 sliding glass wall system at Bourbon Steak restaurant.
+The opening of a segmented HSW60 stacking glass door system at Bourbon Steak restaurant.

 The Fenestration Challenge